 What Is Combined Chlorine?

-Combined chlorine is the amount of chlorine that has begun to bind to and work on the water's contaminants.
-The presence of combined chlorine in your pool or spa water is a good sign: It means that contaminants are being broken down.
+Combined chlorine is the amount of less-than-desirable but more stable type of chlorine, also called chloramines.
+This type of chlorine can also bind to and work on the water's contaminants.
+The presence of some combined chlorine in your pool or spa water can be a good sign: It means that contaminants are being broken down.

-Excessive combined chlorine works against you.
-If the amount of combined chlorine reaches 0.5 ppm (parts per million) or above, levels are too high and often result in that characteristic chlorine smell.
-If this happens, you will need to shock the water.
+Excessive amounts of combined chlorine can work against you.
+If the amount of combined chlorine reaches 0.4 ppm (parts per million) or above, the level is too high to adequately eliminate bacteria and often results in that characteristic chlorine smell.
+If this happens, you will need to shock the water, a chemical process that adjusts chlorine levels to function again.
+Shock raises free chlorine levels and breaks apart the ineffective combined chlorine.

 What Is Total Chlorine?